What is ransomware?

-Ransomware infections typically take hold by hackers fooling users into downloading malicious applications, or attachments from phishing emails, in accordance with the general distribution of malware.
+Ransomware infections typically appear after hackers fool users into downloading malicious applications, or attachments from phishing emails, in accordance with the general distribution of malware.
 This prompts scripts to run on a victim’s system that begins the process of downloading a payload, eventually leading to the confiscation of victims’ data, and locking them out of their systems.

-Attackers normally engage in ransomware attacks while trying to remain hidden from any cyber security protections, encrypting files at a gradual pace in order to avoid raising any alarms.
+Attackers normally engage in ransomware attacks while trying to remain hidden from any cyber security measures protecting a system, encrypting files at a gradual pace in order to avoid raising any alarms.
 Unlike other kinds of malware, ransomware then alerts users to the fact that they’ve been attacked, usually with a message demanding a fee, or ransom, in order to grant access to the data they’ve stolen.

 The splash screen associated with the Cerber ransomware